- 05 Jul 2006

 The IPS Property

-Executive Summary — This paper is about discrete-choice and econometric models.
+Overview — This paper is about discrete-choice and econometric models.
 The "invariant proportion of substitution," or IPS, property comes into play when, for example, a consumer faces a choice among three laptop computers with slightly different attributes.
 How will improvements to one laptop's attributes affect how the consumer chooses to substitute one alternative for another?
 Steenburgh looked at probabilities based on assumptions about consumers' utility-maximizing behavior.
 Key concepts include:

 - The IPS property can be interpreted as an implicit assumption that is made to attain parsimony at the expense of flexibility.